 Medical bills are something almost every American has had to deal with at some point in their life.
-According to data from the Consumer Financial Protection Bureau roughly 43 million Americans have medical debt collections on their credit report.
+According to data from the Consumer Financial Protection Bureau, roughly 43 million Americans have medical debt collections on their credit report.
 About one-third of them otherwise have flawless credit.
 A single medical collections account can drop your credit score by as much as 100 points.

 Stay on top of the debt

 You want to make sure you are staying on top of your insurance company about the debt.
 Continue to follow up with them to ensure they pay their part of the medical bills.
 Get an estimate of how much you will be on the hook for.
 Stay in communications with the hospital and surgeon about the medical bills.
-Let them know you intend to pay your bills so they do not prematurity send you to a debt collection agency.
-Being in constant communications with the doctor and hospital make is much less likely they will send the debt to a collection agency.
+Let them know you intend to pay your bills, so they do not prematurity send you to a debt collection agency.
+Being in constant communications with the doctor and hospital make it much less likely they will send the debt to a collection agency.

-Ignoring the debt is the worst thing you can do, even though it can make you anxious, ignoring medical debt will only make it worse.
+Ignoring the debt is the worst thing you can do; even though it can make you anxious, ignoring medical debt will only make it worse.
 Before you know it, the bills will be in collections, fees and interest may be added that substantially increase the amount you owe.

 Dealing with Medical Collections before it’s reported to the Credit Bureau

 Set up a payment plan

 You do not have to make payment in full.
 You can always set up a payment plan with the hospital, doctor or surgeon, or the collection agency.
 Payment plans can be set up for as little as $50 per month.
 As long as you’re making even the smallest payments on the account, it will keep it off your credit report.